 Associate of Criminal Justice: Degree Overview

-In addition to courses in the classroom, students may participate in cooperative education or internships.
-The coop education allows students to put theory into practice in the real world, often in a specialized area of criminal justice.
+In addition to traditional courses and an internship, students may participate in cooperative education, which allows students to put specialized theory into practice.
 Some topics of study may include:

 - Legal aspects of law enforcement